- Verify Eligibility and Prepare Application Materials

 LATE TIMESHEETS & Timesheet Revisions

 If you miss a timesheet deadline your payment may be delayed.
 Tell your supervisor right away if you realize you missed a deadline.
 If your supervisor is not able to correct or override your timesheet, you need to fill out a timesheet adjustment form.
 Indicate in the dropdown box of the form whether you are a Federal Work-Study (FWS) Student, or Non-FWS, and if you are requesting a "Change/Revision" or "Late Submission."
-The timesheet adjustment form must be printed, signed by your supervisor, and submitted to the Payroll Office in Tech Central, 4th floor, 4B9-1.
+The timesheet adjustment form must be printed, signed by your supervisor, and submitted to the Payroll Office (not Student Employment) in Tech Central, 4th floor, 4B9-1.

 Deadlines: This paper form must be submitted by 4 p.m. on the Tuesday before the Friday pay date to guarantee payment by Friday.

 We strongly encourage students to sign up for direct deposit using the form linked on our Forms and Documents page.
 If you do not have direct deposit, Accounts Payable will issue you a check, which will be mailed to the address on file in your myIIT portal.
 Please update this address with your preferred mailing address!

 Have you finished an on-campus job?
 Fill out our survey so we can improve this experience for others.